 The MBA degree provides students with the opportunity for broad professional development.
-Its objective is to develop skills within the general functional areas of business.
-This occurs through a reality-centered classroom experience enhanced by collaboration with the business community.
-Students are involved in real-life business situations not just textbook lectures with a case study or simulation game.
+The program develops student skills within the general functional areas of business.
+This occurs through a realitycentered classroom experience enhanced by collaboration with the business community.
+Students participate in real-life business situations not just textbook lectures with a case study or simulation game.

-To qualify for the Master of Business Administration Program, students must hold an undergraduate business degree from an accredited college or university.
+To qualify for the Master of Business Administration Program, students must hold an undergraduate business degree from a regionally accredited college or university.
 Applicants whose undergraduate degrees are in a nonbusiness field may need to satisfy the requirements of six preparatory courses which provide necessary business fundamentals.